asm-products/boost-publisher/README.md

 # Development

 Clone the repo and run `npm install`.
+Be sure to change the Slack link so I don't get spammed :D